-If you’re like me, you have too many ideas and not enough time to implement them.
+If you’re like me, then you have too many ideas and not enough time to implement them.
 The easiest way to remedy that is to hire a Virtual Assistant that you can hand everything over to and they’ll take care of it, right?
 Well, the answer to that is yes AND no. Although a VA can be an extension of you, they’re not you.
-Which means they don’t know your every thought, nor can they predict your every move.
+This means they don’t know your every thought, nor can they predict your every move.

 Hiring an assistant, whether it be a Virtual Assistant or an in-house assistant can seem overwhelming in itself.
 If you’re going to take the time to find the right person, then it’s important to also take the time to really think about what you’re going to have them do, and how you’re going to have them do it.

 Mistake #1: Not Taking Time to Decide What They Will Do

 This is usually the toughest part of getting started.
 If you have 100 ideas floating around with no clear structure on how you’re going to delegate some of the work, you’re starting out in reverse.
 Take time to write down all the things you do on a daily, weekly, and monthly basis.
 You may know what you do, but your new assistant doesn’t know your routine.
 You can spend time writing this down yourself or go through everything in the beginning with your VA, but take time in doing it.
 Taking the time upfront will save time and headaches down the road.

 Mistake #2: Hiring For Skills Alone

 Having the right skill set is important, especially when you’re busy and don’t feel you have time to train someone.
 But having a certain skill set vs. having personality, drive and determination can be different things.
 Make sure the person you’re going to be working with and trusting your business to is someone you like.